AdjustmentsUnder or over charges resulting from estimated meter readings will be reviewed when they come to the department's attention.

 Property Owner ResponsibilityThe property owner is responsible for utility bills.
 The property owner may transfer responsibility to a tenant.
 The privilege of transferring responsibility to a tenant is up to the owner of the property.
 If it is rental property, the bills still go to the owner.
 If payment is late, the owner of the property will receive the shut-off notice.

 Normal Shut-OffNormal shut-off takes place when an occupant moves or takes a vacation for an extended period of time.
 We request you call Utility Billing at 424-6545 and arrange a time when the service can be shut off at the street.
-It is wise to request our service person to loosen and drain the meter during the time the service is disconnected.
-There is no charge for this service.
-The final bill will be sent to your new address.
+The fee for this service is $20 per turn-on and turn-off call and will be reflected in the normal billing statement.

 Nonpayment Shut-OffShut-off for nonpayment is initiated after an account is 60 days past due.
 Shut-off will occur approximately three days after the unpaid amount is due.